Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
-- [ ] investigate idle database connections
-    - [ ] postgres running out of available connections
-    - [ ] fundamental misunderstanding of how to use the postgres client?
-- [ ] research next ui themes
-- [ ] convert Spinner raw CSS to Tailwind classes
 - [ ] implement auto-save for draft changes
 - [ ] investigate whether redirect in handleNetworkResponse should block success chain of EditArticleButton
     - testcase: